Occupational pension schemes: trustees' responsibilities

 The rules of the pension scheme might protect trustees from personal liability for a loss caused by breach of trust, except where it is due to their own actual fraud.
 In some cases, the employer may provide indemnity insurance for the trustees.

 How we can help

-If you are located in the Welwyn Garden City area we would be pleased to discuss your role as an occupational pension scheme trustee in more detail.
+If you are located in the Welwyn Garden City or Stevenage area we would be pleased to discuss your role as an occupational pension scheme trustee in more detail.
 We are also able to advise on the accounting and audit requirements of your scheme.
 Please contact us at Pomroy Associates Limited for further information.